Fellowship-of-the-Link/tftmap/blog/Wiki practice meets blogging.md

 ## How would this look in practice?

-In Massive Wiki, Git manages every version of every file, committed by each contributor, ideally with the contributor's comments (the end March 2023 update, for example, was accompanied by "*permanent version blogpost - new version for wider consumption*").
+In Massive Wiki, Git manages every version of every file, committed by each contributor, ideally with the contributor's comments (the end March 2023 major update, for example, was accompanied by "*permanent version blogpost - new version for wider consumption*").

-While these "Git commit comments" *can* distinguish between a new version submitted to fix a typo and a new version, like this one, which is far more signficant, these ccomments are not visible to site visitors, although they can be accessed on github if the repository is public (see the [TfTMap GitHub repository](https://github.com/Fellowship-of-the-Link/TfT-test1/commits/main)).
+While these "Git commit comments" *can* indicate which updates are minor and which are major, they are not visible to site visitors, although they can be accessed on github if the repository is public (see the [TfTMap GitHub repository](https://github.com/Fellowship-of-the-Link/TfT-test1/commits/main)).

-While Git fulfils the requirements for managing minor versions off-the-shelf, therefore, major version changes need to be better signalled to visitors by the wiki's editors on the site content itself.
+While Git fulfils the requirements for managing minor versions off-the-shelf, therefore, major version changes need to be better signalled to visitors by the editors on the site content itself.
 How might that look?

 ### A "create permanent version" button

 Ideally, we'd build a "first class function" for Massive Wiki for making a new major version of a file.
 With one click, this function:, applied to version "N" of a file:

 * increments its version number to "N+1".
-This file remains the "active" or current version of the file, available at the primary URL
+This file remains the "active" or current version of the file, available at the original, unchanged URL.
 * creates a copy of version "N" in an archive folder, applying the permanent copy template.
 This permanent copy of version "N":
 	* has the version number and creation date appended to the filename (eg *Wiki practice meets blogging-N-YYYYMMDD*).
-	* includes a link to forward to the current version of the file, a "search for all versions" feature, and an explanatory "this is a snapshot" label
+	* includes a link to forward to the current version of the file, a "search for all versions" feature, and an explanatory "this is a snapshot" label.
 * adds a link from the current version of the file to the newly created permanent version (ie, the current "N+1" version of the file links back to "N").
-As this link is kept when a new permanent version is created, a chain links each file to the next older version ("N" links back to "N-1", and so on)
+As this link is kept when a new permanent version is created, a chain links each file to the next older version ("N" links back to "N-1", and so on).

 The main problem I see here is that the Editor must decide to create a major version **before starting editing**, not after having worked on the content.